ya-me99/RegExC/README.md

 Defining Pattern
-Pattern is a string Containing The Expression To Test for each Letter is a Test The Integer of that Letter maps to a Test in A Big Switch Statement Letters may be preceded by a Modifire like ! to Change The Output Or Provide Primitive Control Flow .
+Pattern is a string Containing The Expression To Test for each Expression ends with a Letter That Maps to to a Test in A Big Switch Statement Letters may be preceded by a Modifire like ! to Change The Output Or Provide Primitive Control Flow .
 Also Each Command is Led By A Object Identifire
 C har
 W ord
 S entence
 L ine

 Some Of The Letters may take arguments like = test for equality If we look for a Word we have to write "=WordImLookingFor" as a command in the Pattern for example to to test if there is